BZoennchen/supercollider-book/chapters/composing/music-theory/2-intervals.md

 $$1200 \cdot \log_2\left( \frac{f_1}{f_2} \right).$$

-Notable, pitch can be perceived in a (logarithmic) range which is approximately the same for each person.
+Notably, pitch can be perceived in a (logarithmic) range which is approximately the same for each person.
-In a range from 10 to 25 **cents**, depending on the listeners hearing and musical education or exposer, pitch differences can be perceived.
+In a range from 10 to 25 **cents**, depending on the listener’s hearing and musical education or exposure, pitch differences can be perceived.
 In terms of a center frequency $f$, this gives us an interval defined by

 \begin{equation*}